 Full-service bookings, elite status-focused mileage run designs, and points strategy consulting are all advertised services on Point.me.
 Additional specialized services are available, too.

 Next, it's time to conduct a search.
-As an example, I searched the route from Boston to London in business class for a random date in 2023.
-This route is one of the few international routes that are flown by American, Delta, and United, plus British Airways and Virgin Atlantic, too.
+As an example, I searched the route from Boston to London in business class for a random date far in the future.
+This route is one of the few international routes that are flown by a multitude of airlines.

 Search results can be ordered in three different ways: